 Overview

-The purpose of this document is to give the reader an understanding our project.
-Remote Home is a system that will allow users to control devices in their house from anywhere in the world using their iPhone.
-We will be focusing on controlling garage doors and sprinkler systems for this project.
-However, our system will be easily extendable to allow any electronic device to be controlled without any major changes to the system.
+The purpose of this document is to give the reader an understanding of Remote Home.
+Remote Home is a system that will allow users to control devices in their house from anywhere in the world, using their iPhone.
+Although the system contains implementations for sprinkler systems and garage doors, the Remote Home system will be easily extendable to allow any electronic device to be controlled without major changes to the system.
 The Remote Home system has four major components:

-an iPhone application to act as a remote control,
+An iPhone application, which acts as a remote control,

-a Base Station in the house that will connect the devices to the internet,
+A Base Station in the house, which will connect the devices to the internet,

-a Resolution Server that will allow the iPhone application to connect directly to a Base Station, and
+A Resolution Server, which will allow the iPhone application to connect directly to a Base Station, and

-the actual devices that will be controlled.
+The actual devices that will be controlled.

 Scope

-This document will describe what the purpose and requirements of our system are and how it works, including details about the major components and what technologies we are using.
+This document will describe what the purpose and requirements of our system will be and how it will work, including details about the major components and what technologies we are using to implement the system.
 It will also discuss our team and development process.
+It does NOT act as a user guide, nor does it describe in full a standard or metric for evaluation of technologies.

 Purpose

-The purpose of this project is to allow people to control electronic devices in their house over the internet using their smartphone.
+The purpose of this project is to allow people to control electronic devices in their house over the internet using their smart phones.

 iPhone Application

 The users will mostly interact with the system using an application on their smart phone.
 This application will allow them to register a Base Station with their phone, view all of their Base Stations, view and control all of the devices associated with each Base Station.
+Although a version for Android will be created if time permits, the current intent is to create an app for iPhone; for this reason, the term “iPhone App” will be used variously to refer to this portion of the project.

 Base Station

 The Base Station will connect all of the devices in a house to the internet.
 It will register its IP address and unique identifier with the Resolution Server so the iPhone application will be able to connect directly to the Base Station.
-The Base Station will send commands from the iPhone to the appropriate device.
+The Base Station will send commands from the iPhone to the appropriate device, and act as a basic authentication server to prevent unauthorized access.
+Configuration of the server can be done through a remote web application.

 Resolution Server